hashicorp/terraform/website/source/intro/getting-started/variables.html.md

 key is `var.region`, which specifies that the value of the region variables is the key.

-While we don't use it in our example, it is worth nothing that you can also do a static lookup of a mapping directly with `${var.amis.us-east-1}`.
+While we don't use it in our example, it is worth noting that you can also do a static lookup of a mapping directly with `${var.amis.us-east-1}`.